 - Under 25s

-If you are already working with computers but don't have a formal qualification, or you have a degree in a different discipline and want to move into the IT sector, our specially tailored course structure can help you accomplish your goals.
-The Graduate Diploma in Computing aims to equip you with substantial problem-solving skills in an area of your interest.
+If you're already working with computers but don’t have a formal qualification, or you have a degree in a different discipline and want to move into the IT sector, our specially tailored Graduate Diploma in Computing can help you accomplish your goals by equipping you with substantial problem-solving skills in an IT area of your interest.

-- Can serve as a bridge into the postgraduate computing programmes
+- This programme can serve as a bridge into the Unitec postgraduate computing programmes.

-- Flexibility: you choose what courses interest you the most - from programming, software and hardware, to databases, networking, information systems and the internet.
-You can also develop testing and quality assurance skills, along with the project planning skills to lead a small in-house IT project
+- Flexibility in content: you choose what courses interest you the most including programming, software, hardware, databases, networking, information systems and the Internet.
+You can also develop testing and quality assurance skills, along with the project planning skills to lead a small in-house IT project.

-- Practise your skills on cutting-edge computer technology
+- Practise your skills on leading computer technolog.

-- Individual support: new students will be enrolled by the Programme Leader for an approved programme of study and given their timetables individually.
+- Individualised support: new students are enrolled by the Programme Leader for an approved programme of study developed to suit each individual.

 The Graduate Diploma in Computing is highly flexible.
 Depending on the career pathway you’re interested in, you can choose to specialise in different areas.

-This pathway prepares graduates from technical backgrounds to work in the cyber security field - a particularly challenging and interesting area for study and work.
+This pathway prepares graduates from technical backgrounds to work in the cybersecurity field – a particularly challenging and interesting area of study and work.
 Many of the courses are hands-on and include malware analysis and other hot topics.

 This pathway helps graduates from all IT backgrounds to prepare for management roles.
-It also enables arts and business graduates to learn additional IT skills, to make you more attractive to future employers or to enable you to run your own business.
+It also enables arts and business graduates to learn additional IT skills, making you more attractive to future employers and/or enabling you to run your own business.